ananfito/ananfito/README.md

 ## 👋 Hi, I’m Anthony
-I am an entry-level analytics professional and front-end web developer.
-I have experience collecting, transforming, and organizing data for analysis to help make informed decisions — including proficient use of platforms for effective data analyses, such as SQL, spreadsheets, Tableau, R, and Python.
-I also have an excellent understanding of HTML, CSS, and JavaScript for intuitive and accessible front-end web development.
+I am an entry-level front-end web developer and analytics professional.
+I have an excellent understanding of HTML, CSS, and JavaScript for intuitive and accessible front-end web development.
+I also have experience collecting, transforming, and organizing data for analysis to help make informed decisions — including proficient use of platforms for effective data analyses, such as SQL, spreadsheets, Tableau, R, and Python.

 ### Skills
 - Programming experience with: HTML, CSS, JavaScript, R, SQL, Tableau, Python